Added support for Microsoft SQL Server as a test phase. (5.1.0)

 July 25, 2016

-Altered privileges handling has been improved: REVOKE is generated explicitly for remote GRANT.
+Altered privileges handling has been improved: REVOKE is generated explicitly for deleted GRANT.

 The objects random shuffling bug occurring in the project when reexporting has been fixed — now the object